alvierahman90/notes2web/readme.md

 ## Why?

 - View notes as a website, on any device
-- Write notes with pandoc markdown
+- Write notes with Pandoc markdown
 - Easily share notes
-- Lightweight html generated
+- Lightweight HTML generated
+- Minimal JavaScript

 ## Install